uwcartlab/webmapping/Chapter07/readme.md

     *   In Lesson 1, we will introduce text editors and some basic "boilerplate" HTML used to structure your website.

+    *   In Lesson 2, we will discuss how to efficiently set up your web directory and host it through a localhost development server.

 ![figure7.1.1.png](img/figure7.1.1.png)

 ###### Figure 1.1: Using Markdown for the readme file of a GitHub repo